Scotiabank Arena: 21st century

 The Air Canada Centre was renamed Scotiabank Arena on July 1, 2018.
 The landmark 20-year sponsorship agreement between Maple Leaf Sports & Entertainment and Scotiabank is worth about C$800 million.
 This is believed to be the highest-priced annual building and team sponsorship in North American sports history.
 The arena is the third in Canada to bear naming rights to Scotiabank.

-During the 2020–21 NBA season the Toronto Raptors relocated their home games in Amalie Arena in Tampa, Florida, due to the COVID-19 pandemic in Toronto.
+During the 2020–21 NBA season the Toronto Raptors relocated their home games to Amalie Arena in Tampa, Florida, due to the COVID-19 pandemic in Toronto.
+The Raptors played their first home game at Scotiabank Arena since the pandemic on October 20, 2021, losing to the Washington Wizards 98–83.

-On May 11, 2021, Toronto Rock announced the relocation from Scotiabank Arena in Toronto to FirstOntario Centre in Hamilton, Ontario, beginning with the 2021–22 NLL season in December.
+On May 11, 2021, Toronto Rock announced the relocation from Scotiabank Arena in Toronto to FirstOntario Centre (later renamed TD Coliseum) in Hamilton, Ontario, beginning with the 2021–22 NLL season in December.
 The team retained the name "Toronto Rock" while in Hamilton.

 On June 27, 2021, Scotiabank Arena was used as a COVID-19 vaccine pop-up clinic for 26,771 people.
 This clinic set a new record for the most COVID-19 vaccinations delivered at a single location in North America, beating out a pop-up drive-thru clinic that vaccinated 17,003 people at the Texas Motor Speedway in Fort Worth, Texas.

+A $350 million renovation of the arena, planned over several phases, was announced in October 2023.
+Preliminary phases of the project, which included a new video screen in Maple Leaf Square, commenced in 2019, with major work completed in the summers of 2023 and 2024, during the off-seasons of both the Maple Leafs and the Raptors.